Skip to content

 The Main Line Kitchen Design Difference

 At Main Line Kitchen Design, we deal only with premium cabinet lines.
-That means you’ll never have to sift through poor quality substitutes and you’ll never wind up with a kitchen that will fall apart short of a lifetime.
+That means you’ll never have to sift through poor quality substitutes, and you’ll never wind up with a kitchen that will fall apart short of a lifetime.
 Typically upgraded construction would cost you more, but because we’ve cut out the overhead of maintaining and staffing a showroom, we’re able to pass the savings along to you.
 Even with the better construction our prices for cabinetry still remain slightly less than home centers and other showrooms pricing out the same door styles and finishes in lesser particle board construction.
-And you can have the convenience of professional designers bringing the same samples you’d be shown at a showroom right to your home.
-Making design decisions and color and finish selections can be easier when everyone is standing in the space being renovated.
-Or appointments can be on our Bala Cynwyd PA office where you’ll see 3D renderings on a flat screen TV.
+Design appointments usually take place via Zoom or can be nn our Bala Cynwyd PA offices where you’ll see 3D renderings on flat screen TV’s.

 TOP